-A number of hydronic boiler applications call for system water temperature operation in the range of 60° to 110°F. Several of the more typical of the applications are: Water Source Heat Pump Systems; Greenhouse Soil Heating and Irrigation systems; Process or Manufacturing Operations.
+A number of hydronic boiler applications call for system water temperature operation in the range of 60° to 100° F. Several of the more typical applications are: Water Source Heat Pump Systems; Greenhouse Soil Heating and Irrigation Systems; Process or Manufacturing Operations.

-Installations such as these, while increasingly common, often present problems resulting from boiler condensation, thermal stresses, and poor overall system efficiency.
+Installations such as these, while increasingly common, often present problems resulting from boiler condensation, thermal stresses and poor overall system efficiency.
 Copper-tube boilers are particularly adaptable to applications of this type for several reasons:

-- 1. This is an instantaneous boiler, requiring virtually no heat-up time, and having no temperature "overshoot."
+- This is an instantaneous boiler, requiring virtually no heat - up time, and having no temperature "overshoot."
 Result?
-High system efficiency! - 2.
-The boiler's unique construction prevents the transfer of heat exchanger thermal stresses to the other boiler components-reducing wear and tear, while increasing equipment life expectancy. - 3.
-Its compact, simple design and low boiler mass permits simple by pass-arrangement which will allow the system' to be operated at any temperature above 60° F.
+High system efficiency. - 2.
+The boilers unique construction prevents the transfer of heat exchanger thermal stresses to the other boiler components-reducing wear and tear, while increasing equipment life expectancy. - 3.
+Its compact, simple design and low boiler mass permits a simple by-pass arrangement which will allow the system to be operated at any temperature above 60° F.

-The piping illustrations and instructions in Figure 18 detail simple by-pass arrangement which will allow the system to be operated at any temperature above 60° F, without condensation forming in the boiler.
+The piping illustrations and instructions in Figure XX detail a simple by-pass arrangement which will allow the system to be operated at any temperature above 60° F, without condensation forming on the boiler.

 Condensation is prevented by simply regulating the flow balancing valves.
-This diverts sufficient water flow through the boiler maintaining specified water temperatures while allowing the system to operate at design temperature (as low as 60° F).
+This diverts sufficient water flow through the boiler maintaining specified water temperatures while allowing the system to operate at design temperatures (as low as 60° F).